u13726/CYD-22-radio-mp3-player/README.md

 # CYD-22-radio-mp3-player

-using thelimited features of a CYD 2.2 display to build another web radio.
+using the limited features of a CYD 2.2 display to build another web radio.

 uses:
 - the internal DAC of the esp32